Toolkit ShelfFind

 How do I estimate concrete slab cost?

-Calculate cubic yards from length, width, and thickness, add waste, multiply by concrete price, then add labor, base material, forms, delivery, and extras.
+Calculate slab volume from length, width, and thickness, add waste, multiply by concrete price, then add labor, base prep, delivery, and project-specific extras.

 How thick should a concrete slab be?